esluyter/ESTimeline/README.md

   - Optional full GUI mixing interface using ddwMixerChannel
     - track insert FX, pre fade sends and post fade sends
     - automate mixer channel parameters (level, pan, sends, fx parameters) with editable envelopes
-- **Non-linear:** "goto" command to jump to a clip or a point in time enabling complex real-time behaviors (variable-length looping, conditional branching...
 - **Tracks** are the main form of organization of clips
   - tracks can contain any type of clip in any combination
   - tracks can be muted/soloed and rearranged